wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/BiasedDie)
 ![GitHub](https://img.shields.io/github/license/wltrup/BiasedDie)

-**BiasedDie** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  defining a generator of pseudo-random numbers based on a discrete distribution of probabilities.
+**BiasedDie** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  defining a generator of pseudo-random numbers based on a discrete distribution of probabilities.

 In less formal terms, imagine that you have a die with `N` faces and that each face has a potentially different probability of being landed on than other faces.
 In other words, the `k`-th face has a probablity `pk` of being landed on, for `1 ≤ k ≤ N`.
 Of course, the sum of all of these probabilities must equal 1.
 This is referred to as a *biased die*.
 Now imagine that you throw this biased die many times, recording each time the number of the face the die lands on.
 This package lets you generate a sequence of such numbers as if you had actually thrown such a die, and does so as efficiently as possible, using a method known as the *alias method*.
 An excellent exposition of this method can be found [here](http://www.keithschwarz.com/darts-dice-coins/).